Queer Grace is just one place among many others where you can find resources on LGBTQ life and the Christian faith.

 Queer Theology provides a supportive community and in-depth resources for queer Christians and straight supporters, with free email affirmations, digital resources, podcasts, and an online community.

-Gay Christian Network is one of the longest-running LGBTQ and Christian support networks, offering a myriad of articles, online forums, and yearly in-person conferences.
-GCN provides information for those on both “Side A” (supporting same-sex marriage and relationships) and “Side B” (promoting celibacy for Christians with same-sex attractions) and works hard to build bridges between the two.
+Q Christian Fellowship is one of the longest-running LGBTQ and Christian support networks, offering a myriad of articles, online forums, and yearly in-person conferences.
+QCF provides information for those on both “Side A” (supporting same-sex marriage and relationships) and “Side B” (promoting celibacy for Christians with same-sex attractions) and works to build bridges between the two.

 The Center for Lesbian and Gay Studies in Religion and Ministry works to advance the well-being of LGBTQ people and to transform faith communities and the wider society by taking a leading role in shaping a new public discourse on religion, gender and sexuality through education, research, community building and advocacy.
 Their site features many articles and resources on interpretation and theology.